European Travel Tips

 Electrical currents vary in Britain and on the continent of Europe.
+Most countries in the UK and Europe are 220-240v.
 Some appliances have dual voltage, but if not, we suggest you carry a converter for your electric shaver, travelling iron and other small appliances.
 Also, pins, holes and plugs differ everywhere, so buy a universal electrical travel adaptor before you go to prevent accidents and damage to your appliance.

 Sharing and caring